 Research & Scholarship.
 I consider myself an experimental, laboratory phonologist.
 Experimental phonologists employ the auxiliary theories and methods of instrumental phonetics and experimental psycholinguistics to investigate phonological knowledge, the mental representation of sounds and sound patterns.
 Within laboratory phonology, my main area of expertise comprises bilingual and second-language phonological competence, which I study by analyzing the production, perception, and processing of the sounds and (the phonological structure of) words in (emergent) bilinguals.
 A second area of expertise of mine is phonetic and phonological variation and change, with a focus on Iberian Romance (in particular, Spanish, Catalan, and Portuguese).
 My publications have appeared in journals such as the Journal of Phonetics, the Journal of the International Phonetic Association, Language and Speech, Studies in Second Language Acquisition, Second Language Research, the International Journal of Bilingualism, Phonetica, Laboratory Phonology, Linguistics, Probus, Linguistic Approaches to Bilingualism, and Studies in Hispanic and Lusophone Linguistics.
 See Faculty Profile > Scholarly Contributions for a list of publications and Google Scholar for approximate citation impact.

 Vita.
 I graduated with a PhD in Romance Linguistics from the University of Illinois at Urbana-Champaign (2008).
 My doctoral advisor was José I. Hualde.
 The other members of my dissertation committee were Jennifer Cole, Ana M. Escobar, and Zsuzsanna Fagyal.
 I have been at the University of Arizona since 2008, was promoted to the rank of Associate Professor with tenure in 2015, and to (full) Professor in 2023.
 I was born and raised on the island of Majorca, on the western Mediterranean, and my native language is (Majorcan) Catalan.
-My personal interests include literature (both fiction and creative nonfiction) and landscapes (contemplating and photographing them).
+My personal interests include literature (classic and literary fiction, and creative nonfiction), landscapes (contemplating and photographing them), and photography (travel, architecture, lanscapes).